benyamindsmith/LearningJS/HTML and CSS/ReadMe.md

 ### 1. Basic Skeleton of HTML

 The first formal rules I learned about HTML.
-See the code [here](https://github.com/benyamindsmith/LearningJS/tree/main/HTML%20and%20CSS/Basic%20Skeleton)
+See the folder [here](https://github.com/benyamindsmith/LearningJS/tree/main/HTML%20and%20CSS/Basic%20Skeleton)

 ### 2.